Manasses II (archbishop of Reims)

-Manasses II (Manasses of Châtillon), (died 17 September 1106) was the Archbishop of Rheims (1096–1106), most significantly at the time of the First Crusade and the Crusade of 1101.
+Manasses II or Manasses of Châtillon (died 17 September 1106) was the Archbishop of Rheims (1096–1106), most significantly at the time of the First Crusade and the Crusade of 1101.

-Life

 He was of the House of Châtillon, a son of Manasses, the vidame of Rheims.
 He studied at the cathedral school of the city.
 Manasses was first provost then treasurer of the cathedral.
 He was an associate of Bruno of Cologne, then Chancellor of the Archdiocese.
 Together, they opposed Archbishop Manasses de Gournay, who was later suspended from office when he failed to appear at a synod in Lyon convened in 1079 by papal legate Hugh of Die.

 He was elected bishop in 1096 following the death of Renaud du Bellay.
 At the time he had yet to receive holy orders.